 \subsection{Discussion}

-Table~\ref{tab:pilot_MI_GPR} summarizes the pilot overhead-performance tradeoffs at SNR of $0$~dB.
-The proposed SC-GPR improves estimation fidelity, preserves link-level performance, and reduces training overhead by exploiting $\mathbf{R}_{\textrm{H}}$ through the SC kernel.
+Table~\ref{tab:pilot_MI_GPR} summarizes the trade-off between pilot overhead and performance.
+The proposed SC-GPR estimator improves estimation fidelity, preserves link-level performance, and reduces training overhead by exploiting $\mathbf{R}_{\textrm{H}}$ through the SC kernel.
 It avoids marginal-likelihood hyperparameter optimization and the associated $Q$-iteration cost, it scales as $\mathcal{O}(P^3)$ with $P=N_{\textrm{r}}n_{\textrm{t}}$ rather than $N_{\textrm{r}}N_{\textrm{t}}$, and it degrades gracefully as pilot savings increase, whereas learning-based distance kernels are more sensitive to sparse sounding~\cite{shah2025LOWoverhead}.
-Consequently, SC-GPR consistently outperforms LS and approaches the full-array training MMSE benchmark with substantially lower training overhead and computational burden.
+Consequently, SC-GPR consistently outperforms LS and approaches LMMSE with full-array training despite the substantially lower training overhead and computational burden.